canonical/ubuntu-boards-documentation/how-to/uart-console.rst

 On some boards (e.g. the HiFive Unmatched), the UART console is exposed via a USB socket, typically a micro-USB socket, and in these cases it is common that multiple UARTs are exposed by the one socket.
-However, most boards expose their UART console via simple header pins using `RS-232`_ signalling.
+However, most boards expose their UART console via simple header pins using `RS-232`_ signaling.

 UARTs consist of a minimum of three pins: